swcarpentry/r-novice-inflammation/03-loops-R.md

 <img src="fig/03-loops-R-inflammation-021.png" title="plot of chunk inflammation-02" alt="plot of chunk inflammation-02" style="display: block; margin: auto;" /><img src="fig/03-loops-R-inflammation-022.png" title="plot of chunk inflammation-02" alt="plot of chunk inflammation-02" style="display: block; margin: auto;" /><img src="fig/03-loops-R-inflammation-023.png" title="plot of chunk inflammation-02" alt="plot of chunk inflammation-02" style="display: block; margin: auto;" />

-but we have a dozen data sets right now and more on the way.
+But we have a dozen data sets right now and more on the way.
 We want to create plots for all our data sets with a single statement.
 To do that, we'll have to teach the computer how to repeat things.